 Here it is as seen with the rest of the Columbia campus.

-Moving southeast about four miles, we're above the center of Stuyvesant Town at 1st Avenue and 23rd Street.
+Moving southeast about four miles, we're above the Avenue C Loop in Stuyvesant Town just west of Avenue C and East 16th Street.

 Here it is among its neighbors.

 We're coming into the final triangle, which will take up from Central Park up to 147th, then back down to 110th.

 Here the camera shows the end of Central Park at right, so we are on 110th Street just east of 8th Ave (Central Park West).